What Marketing Channels Will Give You the Most Bang-For-Your-Buck?

 Organic Channels

-customers search for "contractors near me" or "builders in (your city)," your Google Business Profile determines whether they find you or your competitor.
-It’s
+When local customers search for "contractors near me" or "builders in (your city),"

 Pro tip: Ask satisfied clients to leave detailed reviews mentioning the specific services you provided.
 This helps Google understand exactly what you do best.